 File a Police Report Provide as much documentation as you can – such as debt collection letters, credit reports, and other evidence of fraudulent activity.
 This information will help the police file a complete report.

-Contact the three major credit bureaus and request that a fraud alert be placed on your credit report and check your credit report.
-The credit bureaus and phone numbers are:
+Contact the three major credit bureaus, Experian, TransUnion, and Equifax, and request that a fraud alert be placed on your credit report and check your credit report.

 File a complaint with the Federal Trade Commission.
 The FTC is collecting identify theft complains from consumers to help law enforcement agencies worldwide.